Lukacms/Real-Time-Embedded/seminar/seminar.md

 * by increasing model complexity, they can bring back the accuracy
 #### Hardware accelerator for ELB-NN
 * parameterized computation engine (CE) to handle ELB-NN.
 It has a flexible support of low bit-width quantization & configurable parallelism during execution
-* to demonstrate hardware efficacity, adopt accelerator with proposed CE & accelerate != quantized versions of Alexnet using embedded plateform named ZC706
+* to demonstrate hardware efficacity, adopt accelerator with proposed CE & accelerate != quantized versions of Alexnet using embedded platform named ZC706
     * ELB-NN can achieve throughput performance up to 10.3 TOPS => outperforms previous designs

 ### The VecQ